 8. Is there a waiting list?

-Andrea Crary, Workshop Coordinator and NABC-certified trainer, has been banding birds for more than 15 years and coordinating workshops at PARC for the past two.
-Luke DeGroote, Avian Research Coordinator and NABC-certified trainer, has been banding birds for the past 15 years and supervising the banding effort at PARC for the past five.
-Mary Shidel has been banding birds for the past nine years and training volunteers and workshop participants for the past six.
-PARC’s workshops are NABC-approved.
+Annie Lindsay, Bird Banding Program Manager and NABC-certified trainer, has been banding birds since 2000 and coordinating and teaching workshops at PARC since 2014.
+Luke DeGroote, Avian Research Coordinator and NABC-certified trainer, has been banding birds since 2001 and teaching workshops at PARC since 2012.
+Mary Shidel, Banding Assistant at Powdermill, has been banding birds since 2007 and training volunteers and workshop participants since 2010.

-There is wireless internet in the house, cabins and at the lab.
+There is wireless internet in the house, cabins, nature center, and at the banding lab.

 There is very little cell phone reception on the reserve, but you can connect by driving a short distance (<1 mile) away.
 The phones in the cabins make local calls only; you may want to bring a calling card if you wish to use the cabin phone for calls out of the area.